 Removal and Disposal of Old Floor Coverings if Required

-Depending upon the desired services by the owner, we properly remove and dispose of old floor coverings.
+Depending upon the desired services by the owner, we properly remove and dispose of old coverings.
 This procedure is done by our professionals who, by way of using modern pieces of equipment, complete the process within no time.

 Steps in Removal: